Proposed high-speed rail by country: Portugal

 Portuguese prime minister António Costa announced in September 2022 a $4.7 billion passenger rail line running about 300 km (185 miles) from Lisbon-Oriente to Porto-Campanhã, cutting travel time by over 50 percent to 75 minutes non-stop and 105 minutes with stops in Leiria, Coimbra and Aveiro.
 A second phase would include another 150-km (100 miles) line to Porto Airport, Braga, Valença, and a connection to Vigo in Spain.
-A Lisbon–Porto high-speed rail line was proposed in 2020.
+A Porto–Lisbon high-speed rail line was proposed in 2020.
 The Spanish company Renfe has confirmed that the desire to extend the Madrid-Extremadura high-speed rail line under construction across the border to Evora.

 An update in early 2024 revealed that the project has been recast in three stages, with the first section between Porto and Oiã near Aveiro for 1.9 billion euros, and the second section between Aveiro and Soure to cost 1.7 billion euros.
 The second phase extends the line southwards from Soure to Carregado at a cost of 1.5 billion euros, scheduled for 2030.
 The third phase would connect Carregado to Lisbon, bringing the total journey time to 1 h 15 minutes at 300 km/h over 290 kilometers.